 Yoga Nidra is a form of guided meditation known as “yogic sleep” or “effortless relaxation.”
 It is an immensely powerful meditation technique that is usually practiced lying down in Savasana (corpse pose) with a teacher guiding, and can be practiced by anyone from preschool children to senior citizens, regardless of physical shape or ability.
 This systematic meditation process takes you through the pancha maya kosha, or the five layers of self, leaving you with a sense of wholeness.
 Yoga Nidra is the perfect antidote for everything going on in the world these days.
 It allows the practitioner to turn inward, relieve stress, and reach a profound state of relaxation.

 Yoga is for everyone!
 No matter what age you are or what condition you are in, you can experience the health benefits of yoga.
 In Chair Yoga, we perform most yoga postures, breathing techniques, meditation, and relaxation techniques from a chair, or using the chair for balance.
 Everyone, from desk workers to students to senior citizens–even people recovering from injuries–can participate in Chair Yoga.

-- Private lessons: $80/hour.
+- Private virtual lessons: $80/hour.
 Add a second person for a total of $100, to share the cost.
 Contact Lynda for details.